Hermann Hoth: Appointment as 17th Army commander

 Hürter argued that this order reflected that Hoth was fully aware of the ongoing Holocaust, and evidently urged his troops to kill Jews not just due to their alleged support for anti-German elements, but also to prevent them from taking revenge in the future.
 According to researcher Linden Lyons, the order reflected Hoth's "obsequiousness" to Hitler, a tendency to blame the German "national trauma" of World War I on Jewish Bolshevism, and an attempt to "outdo" the extremity of Reichenau's order.
 Researcher and Manstein biographer Marcel Stein argued that the order as a whole "can cast doubt upon Hoth's sanity" and was "full of repetitive venom and hatred".

 Based on his order's reasoning and claiming that the Red Army was also operating with extreme brutality, Hoth additionally ordered the 17th Army's soldiers to kill all suspected partisans.
 He advised subordinate officers to cultivate the growing hatred for Soviet troops among the common German soldiers.
 Hoth also ordered the shooting of any civilians encountered in the woods, as these could potentially support or be partisans.
 He also agreed with and ordered the mass requisitioning of food, despite causing starvation in occupied cities.
 In his diaries, Hoth expressed his belief that leniency was the main reason for resistance in the rear areas; accordingly the German security forces should exterminate any opposition without mercy.
-At the same time, Hoth moderated some of the most extreme orders from the OKH; for instance, he ordered his troops to not treat the Ukraine as a colony, and to show local civilians some respect.
+In December 1941, the Einsatzgruppen, namely Sonderkommando 4b and Einsatzkommando 6, initiated a series of massacres in the 17th Army's rear areas in the Donbas, killing thousands of civilians.
+At the same time, Hoth moderated some of the most extreme orders from the OKH; for instance, he ordered his troops to not treat Ukraine as a colony, and to show local civilians some respect.
 Hoth believed that the Ukrainians would become part of the new order in Europe.